Where Do We Poop? City-Wide Simulation of Defecation Behavior for Wastewater-Based Epidemiology: Related Works

 \section{Related Works}

-\subsection{Measures of dynamic populations in sewersheds}
+\subsection{Measures of Dynamic Populations in Sewersheds}

-In wastewater surveillance, population normalization enables the comparison of wastewater measurements from the same sampling location across different timepoints and from different sampling locations.
-However, estimating the catchment population size to use for normalization has various degrees of uncertainty, depending on the methodology used \cite{boogaerts2024current}.
+In wastewater surveillance, population normalization enables comparisons of wastewater measurements from the same sampling location at different times and across sampling locations.
+However, estimates of the catchment population used for normalization have varying degrees of uncertainty depending on the methodology applied \cite{boogaerts2024current}.

-Currently, there are two common methodologies for normalizing catchment populations.
-First method is using census data, whose advantage is that these data are relatively accessible and are inexpensive if not free to access \cite{price2024testing}.
-One study in France studied the relation between wastewater flow rate and mobility into and out of a catchment area, as determined from census surveys \cite{atinkpahoun2018population}.
-The study found that changes in mobility correlated to changes in certain pollutants over the study period.
-Another study used census data to estimate population sizes in catchment areas, and found that they were different than the reported population numbers from WWTPs \cite{tscharke2019harnessing}.
-An advantage of using census data is that it is accompanied by sociodemographic data such as income levels, age, etc. that can be applied to the catchment area \cite{boogaerts2024current}.
-A disadvantage to using census data is that methods used involving it for population normalization in wastewater surveillance are not usually reported in the literature, and different methods can result in wildly different population estimates \cite{price2024testing}.
-Additionally, wastewater catchment areas may not overlap perfectly with census tracts \cite{boogaerts2024current}.
+Two common methodologies are used to normalize catchment populations.
+The first uses census data, which are generally accessible and inexpensive, if not free, to obtain \cite{price2024testing}.
+A study in France examined the relationship between wastewater flow rate and mobility into and out of a catchment area, as determined from census surveys \cite{atinkpahoun2018population}.
+The study found that changes in mobility correlated with changes in certain pollutants over the study period.
+Another study used census data to estimate catchment populations and found that the estimates differed from population numbers reported by WWTPs \cite{tscharke2019harnessing}.
+Census data also provide sociodemographic characteristics, such as income and age, that can be associated with a catchment area \cite{boogaerts2024current}.
+However, population-normalization methods based on census data are not consistently reported in the literature, and different methods can produce substantially different estimates \cite{price2024testing}.
+In addition, wastewater catchment boundaries may not align with census tracts \cite{boogaerts2024current}.

-\subsection{Mobility and wastewater data}
+\subsection{Mobility and Wastewater Data}